kora-projects/kora-docs/mkdocs/blog/en/compile-time-diagnostics.md

 ---

-## Compiler Diagnostics Become Part of Developer Experience
+## Compiler Diagnostics Become Part of Developer Experience { #developer-experience }

 In a compile-time framework, compiler diagnostics are not incidental.
 They are one of the primary ways the framework communicates with developers, which means their quality becomes part of the framework's user experience.